talk2viren/umermansoor.github.io/_posts/2016-05-27-avoid-singletons-to-write-testable-code.md

 }
 ```

-We can also have multiple implementations of the `UserRegistry` such as one that uses an in-memory data structure to store users and another one that uses an external cache, and tell the DI framework to choose and inject the right one without changing the code.
+We can also have multiple implementations of the `UserRegistry` such as one that uses an in-memory data structure to store users and another one that uses an external cache, and tell the DI framework to pick and inject the right one at run-time.

 **To write testable code, we must separate object creation from the business logic** and singletons by their nature prevent this by providing a global way to create and obtain their instance.
 Same arguments apply to creating objects using the `new` operator.
 Dependency injection frameworks centralize object creation and separates it from the business logic making it possible to isolate methods and write good unit tests.
 Projects of all sizes can benefit from DI frameworks.
-I normally include a DI framework form the very start because it's tough to resist the singleton urge half-way through the project when you really need it and don't have time to mess around with setting up DI.
+I normally include a DI framework form the very start because it's tough to resist the singleton temptation half-way through the project when you really need it and don't have time to mess around setting up DI.